JuanBrotenelle/JuanBrotenelle/README.md

 #### My leetcode is [here](https://leetcode.com/u/custerandgeronimo/)

-- I am currently programming in Go language.
+- I am currently programming in Go.
 - I also know JavaScript, TypeScript and a little bit of C.

-- Frameworks I am familiar with and have used in my work: Vue.js, Express.js, Pinia, Fastify, Nest.js, Tailwind.
+- Frameworks I am familiar with and have used in my work: Vue.js, Pinia, Express.js, Fastify, Nest.js, Tailwind.

 - Worked with ORMs and ODMs: Sequelize, Prisma, Mongoose.